Cormy1/Olympic-Medal-Table-Bayesian-Ranking/README.md

 | **`logit-normal`** | $\text{logit}(p_c) \sim N(\mu, \tau^{-1})$ | heavyier tail prior|
 | **`mixture-beta`** | Mixture of multiple Beta components | Should capture multimodal medal-performance distributions - if they exist. |

-All models assume the number of medal-winning athletes for a country follows Poisson processes conditioned on these probabilities.
+All models assume the number of medal-winning athletes for a country follows Poisson processes

 ---